amarpan/how-to-write-a-README/README.md

-# HOW TO FIX A README
+# How to Fix a README
 ###### by Amar Pan
 The README is often the most overlooked and underrated aspect of a web dev project.
 And yet, it is what employers directly look at when assessing one's technical competency as a software engineer.